 Please bless us most of all with peace among nations

-And now, before you go, here’s the great hymn “Now thank we all our God,” sung in a great cathedral.
-Click here.
+And now, before you go, here’s the great hymn “Now thank we all our God,” Click here.
+It’ll give you goosebumps.
 Be sure to enter full screen and turn up your speakers.
 And please pray along with the lyrics as you listen!

-And here’s the link to the New York Times article, “How to be Grateful without rolling your eyes.”
-Click here.
+And here’s the link to the New York Times article, “Five ways to exercise your thankfulness muscles.”
+Click here.”